rust-embedded/embedonomicon/src/memory-layout.md

 }
 ```

 We'll use the LLVM linker, LLD, shipped with the Rust toolchain.
-That way you won't need to install
+That way, you won't need to install
 the `arm-none-eabi-gcc` linker that the `thumbv7m-none-eabi` target uses by default.
 Changing the
 linker is done via rustc flags; the full Cargo invocation to change the linker and pass the linker
 script to the linker is shown below: